legionJP/Spring_SpringBoot/SpringJWTproject/README.md

 # Scenario
 - When we need the pass which have the digital sign of the authority
-- if the web is dynamic we nedd auth but when the server is stateless we need to use the session to verify
-- user , like using the session_ID
+- if the web is dynamic we need auth. but when the server is stateless , we need to use the session to verify user , like using the session_ID
-- if we have horizontal scalling server and it hsve the same db , or the load balancer send the particular user to destin server
+- if we have horizontal scalling server and it hsve the same db, or the load balancer send the particular user to destin server

 - But instead of doing above thing we can give the pass to client , a signed pass like JSON Web Token (JWT)